-Real life always gets in the way of a good goal.
 You think you have every eventuality covered and then life throws you a curve ball.

 Having an emergency fund is key to keeping your goals on track.
 Ideally you would want around £1000 in your emergency fund.

 That should be enough to fix your car, cover an extra bill.

 It may seem counter intuitive to have your savings in an emergency fund when you are in debt but how else are you going to fix your car or pay that unexpected bill?

-And yes this is an emergency fund.
 It is not a dip into fund when you’re feeling the pinch.

-4. Know your why
+4. Know Your Why

 To be successful in any long term financial plan you need to understand why you are doing it.

 When the going gets tough it is your why that will keep you going.

-5. Never give up
+5. Never Give Up